Permafrost/Tundra/README.md

   `$source` URI, and calls the given content processing service to process it.

-  Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.support.content.retrieve`.
+  Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.content.retrieve`.
   Services in this folder must implement the `Tundra/tundra.schema.content.retrieve:handler` specification.

   * Inputs:
     * `$source` is a URI identifying the location from which content is to be retrieved.
 Supports the following retrieval protocols / URI schemes:
-      * `file`: processes each file matching the given $source URI with the given processing $service.

-        The file component of the URI can include wildcards or globs (such as *.txt or *.j?r) for matching multiple files at once.
-For example, `file:////server:port/directory/*.txt` would process all *.txt files
+      * `file`: processes each file matching the given `$source` URI with the given processing `$service`.
+The file component of the URI can include wildcards or globs (such as `*.txt` or `*.j?r`) for matching multiple files at once.
-        in the specified directory.

-        To ensure each file processed is not locked or being written to by another process, the file is first moved to a `./archive` directory prior to processing.
+        For example, `file:////server:port/directory/*.txt` would process all `*.txt` files in the specified directory.
+To ensure each file processed is not locked or being written to by another process, the file is first moved to an archive directory prior to processing.
+The name of this directory can be configured by adding a query string parameter called archive to the URI, for example `file:////server:port/directory/*.txt?archive=backup`.
+In this
+        example, files are first moved to a subdirectory named backup.
+If not specified, the archive directory defaults to a subdirectory named archive.
     * `$service` is the fully-qualified name of the content processing service, which implements the `Tundra/tundra.schema.content.retrieve:processor` specification, invoked to process each item of content retrieved from the `$source` URI.
     * `$limit` is an optional maximum number of content matches to be processed in a single execution.
 Defaults to 1000.

+* #### tundra.content.retrieve:file

+  The file protocol handler for the `Tundra/tundra.content:retrieve` service, which retrieves file content for files matching the given `$source` URI and calls the given `$service` content processing service to process each file.

+  Implements the `Tundra/tundra.schema.content.retrieve:handler`
+  specification.

 * #### tundra.content:split